 You can see a list of all Recycle Bin locations by right-clicking the Recycle Bin on your Desktop and selecting Properties.

-The problem is that when most people realize that they need to recover data from external hard drive, the files they’re looking for are no longer present in the Recycle Bin.
+The problem is that when most people realize that they need to recover data from an external hard drive, the files they’re looking for are no longer present in the Recycle Bin.

-6 Effective Methods to Recover Data from an External Hard Drive
+7 Effective Methods to Recover Data from an External Hard Drive

-Method #1 Use the Command Prompt
+Method #1 Unhide Files Using the Command Prompt

 Instead of painstakingly fixing the attributes of each and every file on your computer, you can simply use a single command to fix them all at once.

-To recover deleted files using CMD:
+To recover deleted files from an external hard drive using CMD:

 1. Connect your external hard drive to your computer.